-PROBLEM OUTCOME ΑCTIVITY RESPONSIBLE Infrastructural factors influencing residence feelings of safety 1.
-2. 3.
-4. 5.
-Hotspot areas are well-lit at night and maintained.
+PROBLEM OUTCOME ACTIVITY RESPONSIBLE Infrastructural factors influencing residence feelings of safety Hotspot areas are well-lit at night and maintained.
 Homeless residents have improved access to shelter.
-Enhanced understanding of the extent of backyard dwellers in Bergrivier.
-Survey has been done by students of the University of Stellenbosch.
+Enhanced understanding of the extent of backyard dwellers Bergrivier.
+Survey has been done by students of the University Stellenbosch.
 Increased number of houses with running water.
-Improved knowledge on living greener. • • • • • • • • Roll-out street lighting in those areas not currently served/ in crime hotspot areas.
-Increase in building of homes for residents.
-Obtain knowledge/information on the amount of backyard dwellers and conditions in which they live in.
-Improve sanitary services (Water, sewage and waste management).
-Endorse recycling campaigns and education on living greener with school children and community members in general.
-Continuous media coverage on living greener.
-Crime hotspots are cleared of any obstructions and well lit.
-Neighbourhood watch and the SAPS officials regularly visit identified crime hot spots.
-Control room to monitor criminal activities are operational on a 24/7 basis.
-Lack of permanent appointed control room officers Increase security measures at all municipal facilities The Bergrivier Local Municipality (Waste Management and Urban Planning Authorities) SAPS DoCS
+Improved knowledge on living greener.
+The Bergrivier Local Municipality (Waste Management and Urban Planning Authorities) SAPS DoCS